aws/graph-notebook/README.md

 ```

 ### Connecting to a local graph store
-As mentioned in the introduction, it is possible to connect `graph-notebook` to a graph database running on your local machine.
-An example being Gremlin Server.
-There are additional instructions regarding the use of local servers in the `additional-databases` folder.
+As mentioned in the introduction, it is possible to connect [`graph-notebook`](src/graph_notebook) to a graph database running on your local machine, an example being Gremlin Server.
+There are additional instructions regarding the use of local servers in the [`additional-databases`](additional-databases) folder.

 ## Authentication